ahron-maslin/mobilevids-dl/README.md

                         download a single episode (must be used with -t [TV ID] and -s [SEASON] -m MOVIE, --movie MOVIE
                         downloads the ID of a movie
+  -p PASSWORD, --password PASSWORD
-  -s SEASON, --season SEASON
+                        provide a mobilevids password -s SEASON, --season SEASON
-                        specify season to download (must use with -t) -t TV, --tv TV        download a TV show based on it's ID
+                        specify season to download (must use with -t) -t TV, --tv TV        download a TV show based on it's ID -u USERNAME, --username USERNAME
+                        provide a mobilevids username
 ```

-Run the script to download the media by providing your Mobilevids account
+Run the script to download the media by providing your mobilevids account
 credentials (e.g. email address and password or a `~/.netrc` file), the
 movie name, as well as any additional parameters: